 “They wanted to dress in red for the fans, and so they asked me about it, and I talked to (general manager) John Dorsey about it,” Reid said to the Kansas City Star.
 “He gave us the OK on it, and the players feel that.
 Believe it or not, they feel it … especially when the ground is shaking.
 When our fans are going, you can feel that field, and it just kind of rumbles.
 It’s crazy, but an awesome feeling.”

-Drew Brees: When the Saints got the ball back with 1:06 left after Tampa Bay missed a field goal, trailing 14-13, there was little doubt Brees was going to work some magic, even if he wasn't great for the first 58:54 of the game.
+Drew Brees: When the Saints got the ball back with 1:06 left after Tampa Bay missed a field goal, trailing 14-13, there was little doubt Drew Brees was going to work some magic, even if he wasn't great for the first 58:54 of the game.

 Sure enough, Brees marched the Saints for a game-winning field goal.
-His 31-yard pass to Marques Colston, which set up the field goal, was brilliant and classic Brees.
+His 31-yard pass to Marques Colston, which set up the field goal, was absolutely brilliant and classic Brees.
 It was a gorgeous throw, right on the money from one of the most accurate passers ever.

 Brees has checked every box for being a top 10 all-time quarterback.
 He doesn't always get that due, but he's one of the best who has ever played.
 That's why the Saints, at 2-0, should feel they can compete with anyone this season.

 The Dolphins are off to a fantastic 2-0 start.
-And the second win was a good one, against a Colts team that made the playoffs last season.
+And the second win was a good one, against a Colts team that made the playoffs last year.
 Ryan Tannehill had a nice game and is maturing as a quarterback.
 Running back Lamar Miller played much better in Week 2, and high-priced receiver acquisition Mike Wallace showed up with 115 yards and a touchdown.
 The Dolphins spent a lot of money this offseason to compete with the Patriots in the AFC East.
 After wins at Cleveland and Indianapolis, it looks like the Dolphins might make it a good divisional race.

 Mike McCoy: The Chargers had an incredibly stressful situation this week.
 They blew a late game on Monday night against the Texans, a loss that had to stick with the Chargers a little longer than usual, considering how many games they blew under Norv Turner in similar fashion.
 San Diego had to travel three time zones to play in the early game on the East Coast, a situation that is historically awful for West Coast teams.
 And the Chargers had less time to prepare for Chip Kelly's offense, which is unique in NFL circles.

 Credit to McCoy for having his team ready.
 The defense was well prepared, especially holding Philadelphia to 10 first-half points.
 And when the Eagles rallied to tie the game late, the Chargers showed a lot of toughness to drive for the game-winning field goal.
-McCoy got his first win as an NFL head coach, and he was a main reason for it.
+McCoy got his first win as a NFL head coach, and he was a main reason for it.

 "Great win for the organization," McCoy said, according to the team's transcript.
 "You know coming on the road, we knew we had a tough test.
-The coaches put in a great game plan for how we wanted to execute it; offense, defense and special teams … and the players went out and executed the way it’s going to be."
+The coaches put in a great game plan for how we wanted to execute it; offense, defense, and special teams … and the players went out and executed the way it’s going to be."